 Finding A UK Sponsor / Finding A Ukrainian To Sponsor

-As a Ukrainian refugee, if you want to come to the UK, or if you are already in the UK and need a second sponsor, it is now quite difficult to find a sponsor.
+As a Ukrainian refugee, if you want to come to the UK, or if you are already in the UK and need a new host, it is now quite difficult to find a sponsor.
 However, people are still looking for refugees to sponsor, so it is still possible and we provide a few options here that you can try.

 Here are some Government statistics showing how many visas have been granted in total across England, Wales, Scotland and Northern Ireland, as well as by each local council.
 It is updated every week.